CoryLR/user-routine/README.md

 # User Routine

 Automate user actions & routines on web pages for testing and creating tutorials.
 Small, portable, and zero setup.
-Click buttons, fill values, await results, comment on elements, etc.

 Example: